IMTorgCustomSoln/visual-document-index/README.md

   - ~~progress bar~~
   - ~~green text for good~~
   - ~~update performance notes~~
+* search slows with addition of more documents
 * exact phrase search
   - ~~page for snippet is sometimes incorrect, ensure this is aligned; ex: search:`result` in prob,~~
     + ~~pg.4|char2094 is actually on pg5., at beginning~~